 One of the challenges of 2016 was to quantify exactly how effective the Reserve has been in improving fishermen’s livelihoods and fostering a recovery in a marine environment.
 The results were better than we could have hoped for when we embarked upon the project.

 Local fishermen in the scheme are reporting increased catches and lower effort per unit of catch.
 The improved infrastructure is a huge help – some claim that the chiller units installed by BLUE in Axmouth and Beer ports are ‘the best thing to happen to these ports in 100 years.’
-Investment in data-gathering equipment brings the benefits of a fully documented, traceable fishery, notably higher prices – as much as 20% or 30% for their catch, thanks to the Reserve Seafood label.
+Investment in data-gathering equipment brings the benefits of a fully documented, traceable fishery, notably higher prices for their catch, thanks to the Reserve Seafood label.
 A University of Plymouth study reports higher contentment among those in the scheme and a desire by younger generations to enter the industry.

 The model is also good for the marine environment.
 As a combined result of the ban on mobile gear and the collaborative approach introduced by BLUE, there has been a four-fold increase in flora and fauna reef species since 2008, a doubling of scallop landings, a quadrupling of juvenile lobsters (observed and put back) and a two-and-a-half times increase in landing of brown crabs.

 BLUE hopes to communicate the success of the Reserve to a wide audience.
 To this end, the Reserve is featured heavily in the new Seaton Jurassic Centre and we now have a part-time education officer to help take the message of marine conservation into schools.